 The personal and political are cyclical.

 Thus writing, too, is a cyclical act which engages politics and public life: we influence through our writing, and are influenced by our reading.
 What’s more, writing can politicize independently of the author, conscripted by readers into political service, with or without the author’s permission.
 Mohsin Hamid, the celebrated British Pakistani writer, observed, “Politics is shaped by people.
 And people, sometimes, are shaped by the fiction they read.”17

 This is unavoidable, and not always for the best.
 Irresponsible writing, even if produced for “entertainment,” can affect terrible outcomes.
 I refer you Umberto Eco’s excellent analysis of Eugène Sue’s The Wandering Jew, and how it escaped Sue to become The Protocols of the Elders of Zion.18 What began as flaccid amusement ended by justifying, in the minds of Adolph Hitler and his supporters, the extermination of as many as six million Jews.
-It became true propaganda.
+It became the most sinister kind of propaganda.
 On this example alone, let no one ever declare that simple fictions cannot spur political outcomes.

 Also invoking The Protocols of the Elders of Zion, Francine Prose argues pessimistically that, throughout the decades, fiction has mostly darkened politics:

 Perhaps the clearest case of literature effecting political change is that of Upton Sinclair’s 1906 novel The Jungle.
 Its disgusting portrait of the meatpacking industry rapidly led to the passage of the Meat Inspection Act and the Pure Food and Drug Act.
 So what if Sinclair had hoped that his work would end the oppressive conditions under which industry workers labored rather than merely improving the quality of the protein on middle-class tables?19